How to create a new order for the Online Barcode Ordering System

-I. Select Order Type – Select one of the three available options.
+I. Select Order Type – Select one of the two available options.

-If you select option three, ‘labels created from a previous test administration’, you will be asked to provide your order ID.
-If you do not know your order ID, you can contact the customer service team at Riverside at 800-323-9540.
+If you select option two, ‘labels created from a previous test administration’, you will be asked to provide your order ID.
+If you do not know your order ID, you can contact the customer service team via Chat

 II.
 Select Sort Order for Labels – Select the option you wish for your labels to be sorted as when printed.